ronpowell1974/react-native-piwik-pro-sdk/README.md

 }
 ```
 where:
-- `index: number`, the key *(required)* - a given custom variable name must always be stored in the same “index” per session.
-For example, if you choose to store the variable with name “Gender” in index  `1` and you record another custom variable in index `1`, then the “Gender” variable will be deleted and replaced with a new custom variable stored in index `1`.
+- `index: number`, the key *(required)* - a given custom variable name must always be stored in the same 'index' per session.
+For example, if you choose to store the variable with name 'Gender' in index  `1` and you record another custom variable in index `1`, then the 'Gender' variable will be deleted and replaced with a new custom variable stored in index `1`.
-- `name: string` *(required)* - defines the name of a specific custom variable such as “User type” (Limited to 200 characters).
+- `name: string` *(required)* - the name of a specific custom variable such as 'User type' (Limited to 200 characters).
-- `value: string` *(required)* - defines the value of a specific custom variable such as “Customer” (Limited to 200 characters).
+- `value: string` *(required)* - the value of a specific custom variable such as 'Customer' (Limited to 200 characters).

 ## Tracking custom dimensions